microsoft/pxt-arcade/docs/skillmap/forest/forest4.md

 ## 7. No Fuel, No Fire

-Right now, the fires don't burn the trees, so they can burn the same tree over and over.
+Right now, the fires don't burn the trees, so they can appear on the same tree over and over.
 When a flame burns out, we want to mark that spot in the forest with a special tile.

 ---

-- :puzzle:   Drag an
+- :paper plane:   Drag an
 ``||sprites: on destroyed [sprite] of kind [Player]||``
 container into an empty area of your workspace.